 Cannabis and Sport Performance

-Researchers found that the group who smoked the marijuana cigarette experienced a slight decrease in performance duration.
+Researchers found that the group who smoked marijuana cigarettes experienced a slight decrease in performance duration.
 The marijuana group had a cumulative performance time of 15-minute, while the non-smoking group had 16-minutes.
 But at peak performance, researchers found no significant differences between the VO2 (oxygen uptake), VCO2 (carbon dioxide output), heart rate, and VE (minute ventilation).

 Possibly the best review published on the topic of cannabis and sports performance was released in September 2017.
 This review analyzed 15 studies published.

 In terms of strength, one study from 1979 had six males ages 21-27 partake in a sub-maximal biking and grip strength test.
 They were split into two groups: THC and placebo.
-The authors found that there was no effect on a subject’s grip strength, but there was a slight decrease in peak work capacity.
+The authors found no effect on a subject’s grip strength, but there was a slight decrease in peak work capacity.

-Of the studies and reviews analyzed for this article, we couldn’t find one that conclusively suggested cannabis could be a performance enhancing drug.
+Of the studies and reviews analyzed for this article, we couldn’t find one that conclusively suggested cannabis could be a performance-enhancing drug.
 In fact, from what we analyzed, there was a consistent slight decrease in a subject’s total work output from the use of cannabis.
 Yet, it’s still nearly impossible to make any definitive claims on cannabis’s impacts on strength training and sport performance for a few reasons.